callawaycloud/llm-apex-agents/README.md

 An “Agent” is a technique for instilling the ability for an LLM to “Reason” and take “Action”.
 This approach is introduced by the [ReAct Paper](https://arxiv.org/pdf/2210.03629.pdf) (Reason → Act) and used in popular libraries like [langchain](https://github.com/hwchase17/langchain) and [auto-gpt](https://github.com/Torantulino/Auto-GPT).

+**Tested Prompts:**

+- :white_check_mark: `Search for accounts containing the word "sample" and send a notification to the user with name = "charlie jonas", notifying them that they should remove the account.`
+- :white_check_mark: `write a SOQL query that returns all billing related fields for an account.
+Send me a notification with the results of the query`
+- :white_check_mark: `Get the weather tomorrow in Lander, wyoming.
+Send a notification to Charlie Jonas letting him know how to dress`
+- :white_check_mark: `Research 3 companies that offer leading edge solutions for building API.
+Insert the new account with basic information about the business, but only if the account does not already exist.`
+- :white_check_mark: `Find out how many employees work at amazon and update the account`
+- :white_check_mark: `query 3 accounts that do not have Number of Employees set.
+Update the account with the number of employees from the internet.`
+- :white_check_mark: `See if you can fill in any missing information on the amazon account.
+Send me a notification with the summary`
+- :white_check_mark: `Search for accounts containing the word "sample".
+Create a task assigned to me with the subject "Remove Sample Account`
+- :white_check_mark: `write a SOQL query to group invoice total by project name.
+Send me the results in a notification`

 ## Library Terminology

 - `Model`: LLM/GTP model.
 Currently only OpenAI GPT Completion & Chat models are supported.